bazel-contrib/rules_nodejs/docs/esbuild.md

 <h4 id="esbuild-minify">minify</h4>

 (*Boolean*): Minifies the bundle with the built in minification.
-Removes whitespace, shortens identifieres and uses equivalent but shorter syntax.
+Removes whitespace, shortens identifiers and uses equivalent but shorter syntax.

 Sets all --minify-* flags